-It has been acquiring tech for its own portfolio and has bought a slew of intellectual properties (53 to date), plus it has developed one technology of its own
+It has been acquiring tech for its own portfolio and has bought a slew of intellectual properties, plus it has developed one technology of its own.

 One example of this is its Crackle-baked process, which can make baked food taste like fried but reduces the fat content by 60%.

-This process, ideal for chicken nuggets and battered fish, “is a very compelling technology and very timely”, according to Gross, with more than 750mln people in the world suffering from obesity.
+This process, ideal for chicken nuggets and battered fish, “is a very compelling technology and very timely”, according to Tekcapital’s executive chairman, Clifford Gross, with more than 750mln people in the world suffering from obesity.

 “We have reached out to a number of major food processors, and the general response has been very positive,” he added, noting that he expects a large company to look to license the technology in the near future.

-In similar vein, in March last year the company acquired the exclusive licence to a patent application for the measurement of glucose in saliva, which could replace the need for invasive blood tests repeatedly taken by diabetics.
+In a similar vein, the company acquired the exclusive licence to a patent application for the measurement of glucose in saliva, which could replace the need for invasive blood tests repeatedly taken by diabetics.

 The patent could enable the company to commercialise a replacement for table-top salt and salt in crisps, popcorn, cereals and spice mixes.